Four reasons why families argue about Wills

 Divorce

 Ex-partners and the children of a surviving parent can find themselves in court.
 For example, in one case a mother had pension assets in her ex-husband’s business.
-She transferred them before her death because she wanted to pass them on to her children and not to her ex-husband.
+She transferred them before her death because she wanted them to go to her children and not her ex-husband.
 Due to unresolved conflicts following the divorce her children found themselves involved in a court case with HMRC.

 Avoiding conflicts about inheritance

-Clear communication within your family to manage people’s expectations is the best way to avoid disputes.
-If you clearly explain your intentions and expectations you will reduce stress and worry that could escalate into an argument after your death.
+Clear communication within your family to manage people’s expectations is certainly the best way to avoid disputes.
+Explaining your intentions and expectations reduces stress and worry that could escalate into an argument after your death.

-Suddenly changing your Will can lead to confusion and the revised version could be challenged in court if there is concern that you were influenced or lacked capacity to make the changes.
-If you plan to change your Will explain your decision in advance to those who are affected.
+Suddenly changing your Will can lead to confusion that might mean the revised version is challenged in court.
+This could be on the grounds of undue influence or that you lacked capacity to make the changes.
+If you plan to change your Will explain your decisions in advance to those affected.

-Children should also be prepared to have conversations with their parents about their wishes and intentions.
-Even if you don’t want to, as a parent you should speak openly about your wishes before your death to avoid any need for the courts to become involved.
+Children should also have conversations with their parents about their wishes and intentions.
+Even if you don’t want to, as a parent you should speak openly about your wishes before your death.
+This will help avoid situations where the courts become involved.

-If you haven’t yet written a Will or are considering updating your Will I will be happy to give you advice on how you can do so and minimise disputes within your family.
+Do you need to write a Will or update one?
+I am happy to give you advice on how to minimise disputes about your wishes.

 Share this post: